kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - Offering Class: Standard(Up to 75% off on-demand), Convertible(Up to 54% off on-demand)
   - Scheduled RIs
   - Good for predictable loads
+  - You cannot move a reserved instance from one region to another
 3. **Spot Instances**
   - Bid on the price
   - Good for apps that are flexible with start and end times